Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 In the pre-class material you were introduced to a DNA read method commonly referred to as next-generation sequencing (NGS) or massively parallelsequencing.
 Let’s examine an alternative approach, namely nanopore sequencing.

-**figure.
-1:Nanopore sequencing enables real-time read of the DNA.source : “DNA sequencing at 40: past, present and future”**

 Watch this [video](https://nanoporetech.com/products/minion)

 4.a.
-Describe how Nanopore sequencing works (use bullet points).
-(8 pts)
+Describe how Nanopore sequencing works (use bullet points, 8 pts)

 MinION is a product that uses Nanopores for sequencing.
 While the error rate with Nanopore technology is between 5-10%. [additional Link](https://f1000research.com/articles/6-760/v1).
 This tool can be used to sequence and assemble a human genome